-Regulations from multiple levels of government entities have been to be examined in order to provide the best available analysis for the 2018 Fort Gordon Joint Land Use Study (JLUS).
-These include, but are not limited to, regulatory language from federal, state, and, local government entities and include policies from the U.S. Army and the Department of Defense.
+Regulations from multiple levels of government entities have been examined in order to provide the best available analysis for the 2018 Fort Gordon Compatible Use Study (CUS).
+These include, but are not limited to, regulatory language from federal, state, and, local government entities and policies from the U.S. Army and the Department of Defense.